 Dr. Pease is a Crow educator and advocate.
 She is the founding president of the Little Big Horn college as well as the past president of the American Indian Higher Education Consortium and director of the American Indian College Fund.
 She was appointed by President Bill Clinton to the National Advisory Council on Indian Education and the White House Initiative on Tribal Colleges and Universities.
 She has also served as a trustee of the Smithsonian National Museum of the American Indian.

 Roanne Hill is a Crow language and culture teacher at St. Labre High School.
 She grew up speaking Crow and didn’t learn English until age 5.
-Roanne has been involved in the Crow Summer Institute as a teacher since it began in 2013.
+Roanne has been involved in the Crow Summer Institute as a teacher since its inception.
 She teaches classes on how to teach the Crow language, including Teaching Crow Level 2 Methods and Teaching Crow Level 3 Methods.
 Her voice is also used in many of Crow Language Consortium’s materials.

 Curtis Yarlott is the Executive Director and President at St. Labre Indian School.
 He is directly responsible for implementing results-driven education reforms, contributing to a higher percentage of graduates and post-secondary academic acceptance.
 He is a proven, results-oriented, senior-level leader with experience in multi-cultural environments involving both not-for-profits and for-profits.